ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
 Or at least have a several current known-good backups.
-Assume software developers are fallible and make mistakes, but are not malevolent.

 Similarly, always use a database copy when you are developing your SQL.